gvwilson/thirdbit/fiction/madica/index.md

 "Mmph," the cat grunted again. "*That* was actually the easy part.
 Matters should get *quite a bit* more interesting now.
-Here's my plan..."
+Here's my plan…"

-The saucer landed a few minutes later on a patch of snow no different from any other next to a stony hill capped with a single stunted pine tree. *Click!* The dome on top of the saucer opened. *Tikka*, *tikka*, *tikka*...
-It ratcheted back jerkily to reveal a small fairy in a puffy winter jacket that had a thick fur collar around its neck.
+The saucer landed a few minutes later on a patch of snow no different from any other next to a stony hill capped with a single stunted pine tree. *Click!* The dome on top of the saucer opened. *Tikka*, *tikka*, *tikka*… It ratcheted back jerkily to reveal a small fairy in a puffy winter jacket that had a thick fur collar around its neck.
 She stood up a little unsteadily, clambered out of the saucer, and hopped onto the snow.